In business, the term turnover refers to with several different financial metrics that measure business efficiency and earnings performance.

 - Some kinds of inventory lose value quickly: Food, plant, and animal products may be subject to spoilage.
-Technology products may become outdated and obsolete.
-Fashion products may have high value only for a short season.
+Technology products become obsolete.
+Fashion products have high value only for a short season.
 Maintaining a high inventory turn rate for products with a short "shelf life" is critical.

 On the other hand, inventory turn rates can be too high if lack of inventories interferes with the company's ability to maintain manufacturing or production schedules, provide warranty service, expand into new markets, or otherwise meet customer needs.